What are the IR35 penalties?

-The main reason the UK is concerned about the new reform is due to the fact it introduces the client into the IR35 mix.
-Up until now, failure to comply with IR35 rules fell swiftly and fully on the PSC contractor and consisted of payment for unpaid employment taxes dating as far back at seven years (ouch).
-Which for most contractors was a risk worth the reward as the PSC Contractor would benefit from a more profitable tax structure.
+Up until now, failure to comply with IR35 rules fell swiftly and fully on the PSC contractor, and consisted of paying unpaid employment taxes dating as far back at seven years (ouch).
+This was a risk worth the reward for most contractors because the PSC contractor benefited from a more profitable tax structure.

 Now the PAYE breakdown on this (roughly) is:

-The total liability per contractor based on the example above is £678.14 per week, I don’t need to multiply that number by 100 and then by six months for you to realise the risk is high.
-Let’s also not forget that HMRC can levy an additional penalty and interest on these payments.
-This can be up to 100% of the amount owed, yes that means you could pay double the amount per contractor, one amount for correcting taxes and NI the other as the penalty.
+The total liability per contractor based on the above example is £678.14 per week.
+I don’t need to multiply that number by 100 and then by six months for you to understand that the risk is high.
+Let’s also not forget that HMRC can levy an additional penalty and interest on these payments if there is IR35 non-compliance.
+Penalties can be up to 100% of the amount owed, yes that means you may have to pay double the amount per contractor, one amount for correcting taxes and another penalty for NI.